 There have been several arguments of how this could result into a very disturbing outcome for the human race.
 Imagine a robot that behaves like a human being.
 With a cognitive system, an AI-driven product or being, if you will, is most certain to cause huge disruptions, especially employment.
 And yes, your job as a web developer is not necessarily secure.

 The stakes are high.
 The results are impressive – just ask Google.
 They have engineers to implement artificial intelligence in Google Mail as well as other products, with their primary goal of making life easier for us all.
 With big tech leading the way, do we really want to be left behind?
-No legit web/app/software development company would want to say they’re clueless about artificial intelligence as far as web development is concerned.
+No decent web/app/software development company would want to say that they are clueless about artificial intelligence as far as web development is concerned.
 The integration of AI and web development to bolster user experience and beyond is inevitable.

 Just think about it for a second, what happens when you go to the store?
 You’d expect the store staff to be around to assist you when necessary.
 When you’re shopping for a blazer or wedding dress for instance, you’d normally have someone assist and explain things to you and in general, with a purchase or not, you’d walk out with an understanding of the products you got your hands on.
-In web development, we sometimes use a template designer to make changes to a template.
+In web development, we learn to code from scratch but with artificial intelligence, things can be a lot different. we sometimes use a template designer to make changes to a template.
 With AI, we can have AI ask us about our preferences with regard to colors, branding, content and layout, and once you have answered those questions, the template designer, will automatically go on to create a website template based on your inputs and deep learning algorithms.

 Chatbots are another example.
 They have made it possible for e-commerce specialists to predict customer reactions and as such facilitate superior communication with the customers by making the whole process easy and hassle-free.
 Because users of the site will actually find it easier to communicate with the website and staff, it can help drive conversion and customer service satisfaction.